palpen/ProgrammingNotes/conda_environment.md

     - If you are in the directory where `environment.yml` lives, just run `conda env create`
 - Activate the environment with `conda activate myenv`

+### How to update an environment with new packages
+- Add the new package you want to add to the environment in the yaml file
+- Execute `conda env update --file environment.yml`

 ### Pip install in conda
 See note below on __Setting channels in environment file__ for an alternative approach